mitranim/wordplay/readme.md

 maintion © M

-liebrary (full of misinformation) © Y
+liebrary (repository of apocripha; full of misinformation) © Y

 aboarlition (extermination of 🐗) © LJ